-Fixed income is an investment that returns a payment to you on a regular schedule.
-The most common are pensions, bonds, and loans.
-Fixed income also includes certificates of deposit, savings accounts, money market funds, and annuities.
-You can also invest in fixed income securities with bond mutual funds, exchange-traded funds, and fixed income derivatives.
+Fixed income is an investment that provides a steady stream of cash flows.
+Common examples include defined-benefit pensions, bonds, and loans.
+Fixed income also includes certificates of deposit, savings accounts, money market funds, and fixed-rate annuities.
+You can invest in fixed-income securities via bond mutual funds, exchange-traded funds (ETFs), and fixed-income derivatives.

 Types of Fixed Income

-There are four broad categories of fixed income investments.
-Short-term products return a low rate, but you only tie up your money for a few months at most.
-Long-term products pay a higher rate, but you must leave your money invested for years.
+There are four broad categories of fixed-income investments.
+Short-term products return a low rate, but they only tie up your money for a few months at most.
+Long-term products pay higher rates, but you must leave your money invested for years.

-Money Market Funds: These are mutual funds that invest in a variety of short-term investments.
+- Money Market Funds: These are mutual funds that invest in a variety of short-term investments.
 You get paid a fixed rate based on short-term securities.
-These included Treasury bills, federal agency notes, and Eurodollar deposits.
-They also included repurchase agreements, certificates of deposit, and corporate commercial paper.
-They are also based on obligations of states, cities, or other types of municipal agencies.
+These include Treasury bills, federal agency notes, and Eurodollar deposits.
+They also include repurchase agreements, certificates of deposit, and corporate commercial paper.
+They are based on obligations of states, cities, or other types of municipal agencies.

-Short-term Bond Funds: These mutual funds invest in one-year to four-year low-risk bonds.
-Most of their holdings are corporate bonds.
+- Short-Term Bond Funds: These mutual funds invest in one-year to four-year bonds, largely, investment grade corporate bonds.

-Many investors turned to corporate bonds that offer a higher rate.
+- Corporate bonds offer a higher rate.
+Companies sell them when they need cash but don't want to issue stocks.
 There are currently $8.1 trillion in these bonds outstanding.
-Companies sell them when they need cash but don't want to issue stocks.

-Bond Mutual Funds: These are mutual funds that own a large number of bonds.
+- Bond mutual funds are mutual funds that own a large number of bonds.
 That allows the individual investor to gain the benefits of owning bonds without the hassle of buying and selling them.
 Mutual funds grant greater diversification than most investors could obtain on their own.

 - Options give a buyer the right, but not the obligation, to trade a bond at a certain price on an agreed-upon future date.
 The right to buy a bond is called a call option.
 The right to sell a bond is the put option.
 They are traded on a regulated exchange.